 21. host/plan a “tweet up” to meet your followers in person

 If you have Twitter followers attending a show, a great way to strengthen those connections is by reaching out and planning a “tweet up.”
 A tweet up is simply a planned, in-person meet-up of a Twitter group.
 This isn’t a business dinner, just a social “get to know you.”
-Meeting up one-on-one is intimidating so make you can gather a decent amount of followers and plan to meet in a casual setting or at a show networking event.
+Meeting up one-on-one is intimidating, so make sure you can gather a decent amount of followers and plan to meet in a casual setting or at a show networking event.

 22. engage post-show with more valuable content

 We hate to tell you this, but your social media job isn’t over when the show ends.
 Continue to engage post-show with more valuable content following the tips above.
-Think of this as the same thing as following up with “leads.”
+Think of this as the same as following up with “leads.”
 You must work to maintain the new relationship you formed.